TNRIS/flood/README.md

 1. `npm start` to start a hot-reloading development web server.
 First time starting, may require you create the empty directory `dist` in the project root.
 Open browser to `http://localhost:3545`

+## Deploying!!!
+### (Must do before merging into master branch for ci/cd deployment)

+1. Update the cartodb sql query within `~\flood\src\cartodb\nws-ahps-gauges-texas.sql` with the correct cartodb table name 'nws_ahps_gauges_texas'in both lines 1 and 13
+2. correct the table utilized in the sql command in the file `/flood/src/actions/InitializationActions.es` (line 9)
+3. correct the table utilized in the sql command in the file `/flood/src/components/Map.jsx` (line 222)
+4. ensure you have the correct "site_url" in the `package.json` file within the project folder (line 5). beta notice automatically turns on if "site_url" is not the production url

 ## Test

 1. `npm run test` will run the Mocha Test suite